What is PCOS?

 Some studies have shown that PCOS symptoms are more severe in women with higher body mass index.
 However, a diagnosis of polycystic ovarian disease is conducted when at least two of these following signs become apparent.

-Some early symptoms of PCOS
+Early symptoms of PCOS

 Irregular or prolonged menstrual cycles is among the most common PCOS symptoms.
 In some cases, women might have fewer than nine periods, or abnormally heavy periods annually.